- Yg. 1927, No. 13 -

 Well, that's how it was with us.
 That's how it is with us; still today.
 Only he's wearing a frock coat now.
 The rest has not changed.
 Behind the soldiers is a free space where traffic is blocked.
 The necessary distance because of.
 Then comes the people, but before that there are still a few policemen.
 Symbolic, very symbolic: the President of the German People's State and his people - they can not come together; between them stands the military and the police.

 But for those who stick there under the Victory Column, that's basically quite right.
 Because, just look at them, there they stand, bareheaded, in the stiff, uncomfortable Sunday dress, their hat in their hands, and shuddering with emotion, because they see Hindenburgs strolling in front of his soldiers.
 And the little heart knocks on them: our glorious weir! the god who made iron grow! every shot a soot and God punish England!
 They shudder with emotion at the historic moment, and no one thinks of those who roared outside, spitting their little lives with blood and gastric juice into the Russian forest floor, green, puffed and dead with gnawed tissues in the lime of Champagne.
-They only feel the moment, only is Moment, which is being filmed with brass band accompaniment, where they are allowed to film.
+They only feel the moment, only the material moisture meter shows you the Moment, which is being filmed with brass band accompaniment, where they are allowed to film.
 And the proud consciousness: I am there! makes her happy.